Cultural Journalism

 Practical information

 When you move to a different country to study, there are lots of things to arrange.
-For instance, where will you live, how much are the costs?
+For instance, where will you live, what are the costs?
 Visit our practical information page to help you prepare your stay.
 It is also important to start arranging a living space as soon as possible.
 Our housing pages will help you on your way.
-A student living in the Netherlands needs about € 800 - 1000 a month to cover living expenses, such as housing, food and transportation.
+A student living in the Netherlands needs about € 800 to 1000 a month to cover living expenses, such as housing, food and transportation.
 This includes insurances – health insurance is mandatory.

 Find out how to apply